BardenB/uv-vis-plot/README.md

 - `-u` or `--ymax`
     - y axis maximum.
 Default value is 20000.
 - `-c` or `--concentration`
     - The concentration of the solution in units of molar.
 Default value is 0.0001 M (0.1 mM).
+If you are specifying concentration for each file, make sure to enter the concentrations in the order of the files, otherwise it will not work.
+Separate concentrations by space only, no commas, tabs etc.
 - `-b` or `--path-length`
     - The path length when used in Beer's Law calculations of the molar absorptivity.
 Default value is 1 cm.
 Do not include units.
 - `-r` or `--colors`
     - The color of the plotted data.
 This does not change axes, only data.
+Separate colors by a space only.
+    - example: `-r red orange yellow green`
+    - Each individual plot will be plotted as red, which is hard coded.
+That can be changed if you dig through the code.
 - `-p` or `--plot-true`
     - will plot a combined plot of all input files.
 Only need to input the flag, no options available.
+- `-o` or `--overlay`
+    - Specify the file name for the overlay plot.
+Can only be used if `-p` is also used.

 #### Citations

 - If you use this program to produce plots, it would be greatly appreciated to cite by including the github repository as a citation (https://github.com/BardenB/uv-vis-plot).
-Nothing else asked of me (to stay compliant with MIT I think).
+Nothing else asked from me (to stay compliant with MIT I think).
 - Matplotlib requires citing, which can be found [here](https://matplotlib.org/stable/users/project/citing.html).
 - pandas requires citing, which can be found [here](https://pandas.pydata.org/about/citing.html).